 ESSENTIAL OILS & CARRIER OILS IN BEARD OILS

-Our products are made with natural nut oils like Sweet Almond Oil and Jojoba Oil, these nut oils should be avoided if you have a nut allergy.
+Our products are made with natural nut oils like Sweet Almond Oil and Jojoba Oil, these nut oils are all natural but should be avoided if you have a nut allergy and are aware of any reactions.

 Fragrance oils are synthetic derived scents and can be found in our novelty beard oil range.
 The dilution of fragrance oil with our natural ingredients is generally 1 - 5% so is fairly low.
 Fragrance Oils are generally consider safe and are used in a wide range of cosmetics.
 They can cause allergens in some people, we have not had any reported cases of this occurring but If you experience any symptoms like a redness or itchiness, Stop using the product immediately.
 If you have trouble with using things like colognes then fragrance oils may not be for you and you may want to stick with our Essential Oil range of beard oil.